GetFinancing/getfinancing-oscommerce/README.md

 Compatibility
 -------------
- - This module has been tested with ZenCart version 1.3.9
+ - This module has been tested with Oscommerce version 2.3